Phosphorus sulfides

 Phosphorus sulfides comprise a family of inorganic compounds containing only phosphorus and sulfur.
 These compounds have the formula P4S_{n}| with n ≤ 10.
 Two are of commercial significance, phosphorus pentasulfide (P4S10), which is made on a kiloton scale for the production of other organosulfur compounds, and phosphorus sesquisulfide (P4S3), used in the production of "strike anywhere matches".

 There are several other phosphorus sulfides in addition to P4S3 and P4S10.
 Six of these phosphorus sulfides exist as isomers: P4S4, P4S5, P4S6, P4S7, P4S8, and P4S9.
 These isomers are distinguished by Greek letter prefixes.
 The prefix is based on the order of the discovery of the isomers, not their structure.
 All known molecular phosphorus sulfides contain a tetrahedral array of four phosphorus atoms.
 P4S2 is also known but is unstable above −30 °C.

+Phosphorus monosulfide monomer, PS, is highly unstable and only exists at elevated temperatures.
+Its bond, worth about 55 kcal/mol, is about 2.4 angstroms long.

 Preparation

 The main method for preparing these compounds is thermolysis of mixtures of phosphorus and sulfur.
 The product distributions can be analyzed by 31P-NMR spectroscopy.
 More selective syntheses entail: